urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

         void sort(Comparator<? super E>)
       Its main implementations are
         ArrayList<T>
+          Extends java.util.AbstractList
           Uses an internal array to hold objects Default capacity is 10.
-When full, a new ArrayList is created and objects copied to the new list It's main advantage is that allows to return objects in O(1) when using an index Vector<T>
+When full, a new ArrayList is created and objects copied to the new list It's main advantage is that allows to return objects in O(1) when using an index Implements RandomAccess, which is a marker interface used by List implementations to indicate that they support fast (generally constant time) random access.
+            The primary purpose of this interface is to allow generic algorithms to alter their behavior to provide good performance when applied to either random or sequential access lists.
+        Vector<T>
           Similar to an ArrayList, the only difference is that all vector methods are synchronized, meaning it is multithread safe
         Stack<T>